Project-KONDA/pattern-based-quality-analysis/README.md

 The approach is described in detail in the research paper "[Detecting Quality Problems in Research Data: A Model-Driven Approach](https://dl.acm.org/doi/10.1145/3365438.3410987)", published in the [proceedings](https://dl.acm.org/doi/proceedings/10.1145/3417990) of the conference "[MODELS2020](http://www.modelsconference.org)".

-+ GUI in development?

 ![Component Diagram](readme_images/component_diagram.png)

-This diagram gives an overview of the components and their interfaces of the proof-of-concept implementation.
+This diagram gives an overview of the components and their interfaces.
 The implementation includes a metamodel for the patterns, a pattern execution system and a front-end.
-In accordance with the discussed workflow, the tool, first of all, allows creating generic patterns via a Sirius modelling workbench.
+In accordance with the outlined workflow, the tool, first of all, allows creating generic patterns via a Sirius modelling workbench.
 It contains a set of predefined generic example patterns for detecting typical data quality problems.
 The tool further supports the semi-automatic adaption of generic patterns to XML via the modelling view.
 The concretisation of an XML-adapted abstract pattern can be achieved by specifying the pattern’s parameters in a form-based view.